florrdv/maze-asm/README.md

 ___

+## Project description
+The goal for this project was to develop a maze game with a customizable layout in assembly which incorporates a pathfinding algorithm for automated solving.

 ## Technologies used
 - MIPS assembly language
 - [MARS (MIPS Assembler and Runtime Simulator)](http://courses.missouristate.edu/kenvollmar/mars/)

 ## Project overview
+- `maze.asm`: final version of the base game
-- `maze.asm`: final version of the project
+- `maze-auto.asm`: final version of the project including pathfinding algorithm
 - `resources/coord-address.asm` program to convert coordinates to memory addresses
 - `resources/red-bitmap.asm` program to show red bitmap through memory-mapped I/O
 - `resources/keyboard-listener.asm` program to listen for memory-mapped input